xdrip/xdrip_docs/docs/use/g56debug.md

 ##### Preemptive restarts

-!!!warning "Don't use restart with recent G6/ONE"
+!!!warning "Don't use restart with G6/ONE"
-    Restart sensor will not work with [Firefly](../../troubleshoot/connection/#firefly-transmitters) transmitters for G6 and ONE.
+    Restart sensor will only work with G5 or re-batteried/modified G6 transmitters.
     You need to extract the transmitter for 20 minutes before you restart a sensor, do not use preemptive restarts.

 Restarting a sensor is not necessary if you don't use native algorithm.